 When the traveling light encounters a medium with a different refractive index, its direction of propagation changes.
-This light can both reflect, where the angle of reflected light equals the angle of incident light, or refract, where the angle of refracted light can be estimated with Snell's law.
+This light can both reflect, where the angle of reflected light equals the angle of the incident light, or refract, where the angle of refracted light can be estimated with Snell's law.
 Moreover, at a specific angle, called Brewster's angle, the reflected light will be perfectly polarized.
 In the text below, we explain:

-- linear polarization - fields oscillate in only one direction,
+- Linear polarization - fields oscillate in only one direction;

-- elliptical polarization - directions of the fields form an ellipse in the plane as light travels.
+- Elliptical polarization - directions of the fields form an ellipse in the plane as light travels.

 Polarization by reflection

 When the angle of incident light equals Brewster's angle, the reflected light will be perfectly linearly polarized.
-The formula for this polarization angle can be easily derived assuming that the sum of the angle of reflection and the angle of refraction is
+The formula for this polarization angle can be easily derived, assuming that the sum of the angle of reflection and the angle of refraction is

 90°.
-Using Snell's law you can calculate Brewster's angle of polarization:
+Using Snell's law, you can calculate Brewster's angle of polarization:

 αB = arctan(n2 / n1)

-αBis Brewster's angle,
+αBis Brewster's angle;

-n1is the refractive index of the initial medium through which the light propagates,
+n1is the refractive index of the initial medium through which the light propagates;

 Applications of polarized light